 Having obtained the LUTs, continuum equations for electron density and mean kinetic energy were solved together with the Poisson equation using the electron transport coefficients and reaction rates from the LUTs.
 The boundary conditions for electrons at the cathode were defined taking into account either thermal or secondary emission.
-An external resistance-capacitance (RC) circuit was also used similar to [83].
+An external RC circuit was also used similar to 83.
 The ion transport was calculated using a fluid model with drift-diffusion approximation for the ion flux.

-In such a way, moving striations have been obtained in simulations for 1-D and 2-D settings.
+In such a way, moving striations have been obtained in simulations for one- and two-dimensional settings.
 The computations reproduced all the main features of striations in Argon PC observed at low pressures and high currents (near the Pupp limit).
-The computational model could simulate nonlinear waves, near-electrode phenomena, and external circuit effects on the striation behavior.
+The computational model could simulate nonlinear waves, near-electrode phenomena and external circuit effects on the striation behavior.